 This topic suggests ways to help

-prevent illness and accidental injuries in babies and young children.
-It does
+prevent illness and accidental injuries in young children.
+It does not cover

-not cover every risk that a child faces, but it does cover many of the most
+every risk that a child faces, but it does cover many of the most common

-common hazards and situations that can be dangerous to a child in this age
+hazards and situations that can be dangerous to children ages 2 to 5

-Why should you be concerned about your baby’s health and safety?
+Why should you be concerned about your child’s health and safety?

 immunized, and go to all well-child visits.

-supervising your child, taking safety precautions, and allowing your child to
+child, taking safety precautions, and allowing your child to explore.

 How can your stress level affect your child's safety?